tiroxuki0/morphic/docs/CONFIGURATION.md

 **Important Notes:**

-- **Tools Capability**: Morphic requires models to support the `tools` capability for function calling.
-On server startup, Morphic validates configured models and logs the results.
+- **Tools Capability**: Darin requires models to support the `tools` capability for function calling.
+On server startup, Darin validates configured models and logs the results.
 Note that even if a model reports tools support, actual tool calling performance depends on the model's capabilities and is not guaranteed.

 - **Validation Logs**: Check server logs on startup to verify your configured models:
   ```